FELLOWSHIP IN CLINICAL AND TRANSLATIONAL RESEARCH ETHICS CERTIFICATE PROGRAM

 |Fall 2||N/A||ETH 738|

-Each course must be completed in the semester in which it is begun.
-If not completed on time, the course must be repeated the next time the course is offered.
+Non-academic credit students: Each course must be completed in the semester in which it was registered.
+If not completed on time, the course must be restarted when it is available next.

-The Faculty of the Fellowship in Clinical and Translational Research Ethics Certificate Program comprises a wide variety of health care professionals at MUSC who are dedicated to providing the best possible program.
-With their expertise, the program boasts a broad spectrum of specialties for the fellows to learn from.
+The Faculty of the Fellowship in CTRE Certificate Program comprises a wide variety of health care professionals at MUSC who are dedicated to providing the best possible program.
+With their expertise, the program boasts a broad spectrum of specialties.